Prices and items available in your country can be seen only after you have logged in.

 With orders from both Hungary and abroad, the Mint manufactures large quantities of circulation and commemorative coins, as well as medals and similar products.
 The exceptional quality of the products is ensured by the Mint's highly experienced experts and the state-of-the-art technology and equipment it uses, as is reflected in the Mint's outstanding international success, awards and reputation.

-The Company moved to the new Cash Logistic Centre of the Magyar Nemzeti Bank during the year 2008.
-Since that time the Trading Office is to be found at the Magyar Nemzeti Bank headquarters, together with the Company's coin shop in the centre of Budapest.
+The Company moved to the new Cash Logistic Centre of the Magyar Nemzeti Bank in 2008.
+Our Coin Shop and the Trading Department is located at 17.
+Hold street, Budapest.

 Besides the sales of its own products - commemorative medals for special occasions - the Hungarian Mint is exclusively authorized by the Hungarian National Bank to distribute the commemorative coins and legal tender coin sets of the forint currency system worldwide.